Penny Flanagan: Music

 The first single from her debut album, Bravado, was "Lap It Up" which hit No. 52 in the Triple J Hottest 100, 1994.
 The album was produced by Martin Armiger and featured Paul Hester from Crowded House on drums.

 She also received significant radio and MTV play for her cover of Prince's "When You Were Mine" from her EP Seven Flights Up which was released on her own independent label, Penny Dreadful Records.

 In 1997, she contributed an offbeat cover of Kylie Minogue's "Better the Devil You Know" to the soundtrack of the Australian film Dust Off The Wings and released a music video for the song that aired on MTV and Rage.

 Her next release, Light Sleeper, was praised by Australian Rolling Stone Australia magazine as "a mature and intelligent release from a genuine talent, deserving of wider success."
 The album was produced by Tim Powles of the Church and featured a duet with Steve Kilbey on the track "Into the Sun".
 After the release of Light Sleeper she retreated from performing to focus on raising her three children.

+Writing

+In 1994 Flanagan published Changing The Sky, a children's book.

-She has also written three books, the novels Sing to Me and Surviving Hal, and children's book Changing The Sky.
+She published the adult novels Sing to Me (1998) and Surviving Hal (2018).